Five of a Kind: In opening credits

+In end credits

 Production

 The Wyatt quintuplets in the movie are shown to live an idealized version of the life of the Dionne quintuplets.
 Shortly after their birth, the Dionne girls were made wards of the state and raised in a theme park type hospital situation which was across the street from the parents they were taken from.
 For the first nine years of their life, the Dionne quintuplets children were treated like a zoo attraction.
 While they were under state care, they made this movie and its predecessor, The Country Doctor, both featuring Jean Hersholt as their kindly caretaker, Dr. John Luke.